Guido Schaffer: Death

 On May 1, 2009, at thirty-four years old, Schäffer died while surfing at the Barra da Tijuca beach, Rio de Janeiro.
 The incident was the result of a neck injury which led to unconsciousness and drowning.

 His body was recovered, and a funeral Mass was held the next day in the parish of Our Lady of Copacabana, presided over by the Archbishop of Rio de Janeiro - now Cardinal - Orani João Tempesta.
 The church was full with an estimated 1,700 people in attendance, from all locations and social classes, along with approximately seventy priests and three bishops.
 Before the coffin was closed at the end of the Mass, Tempesta said: "This church so full shows me how this young man was a good shepherd, and as I know of his desire to become a priest, I will put the stole in his hands."
 The bishop then approached Schäffer’s body and placed the stole in hands for burial.

 Beatification process

 After his death, reports of cures soon began to appear, attributed to the intercession of the young doctor, seminarian and surfer.
-On January 17, 2015, with permission from the Vatican, the process of beatification and canonization was initiated by Tempesta.
+On January 17, 2015, with permission from the Vatican, the process of beatification and canonization was initiated by Archbishop Tempesta.
 At this stage, Schäffer received the title “Servant of God”.
+He was later declared Venerable by the pope on May 20th, 2023.